erenbks/erenbks/README.md

 ## Hi there 👋
+I am Eren a psychology graduate and a master's student in the field of Cognitive Psychology and Cognitive Neuroscience.
+I've always had an interest in programming languages and computers.
+Currently I want to improve myself on data science and learning about it.
 <!--
 **erenbks/erenbks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.